hiringManager/gmcv/README.md

 # gmcv

 Shell script to make cute collages of your stable diffusion waifus.
+Requires graphicsmagick.
+`sudo apt install graphicsmagick`

 Optional -r -b -w for random images in directory and black or white borders.